Emerge-Lab/gpudrive/README.md

 ---

-> Note: These models were trained with the environment configurations in `baselines/ppo/config/ppo_base_puffer.yaml`, changing these configurations will affect performance.
+> Note: These models were trained with the environment configurations defined in `examples/experimental/config/reliable_agents_params.yaml`, changing environment/observation configurations will affect performance.

 ---